vitalitylearning2021/basicModelsTensorFlow/index.md

 In this subsection, we show an implementation of the KNN algorithm for the simified case of <img src="https://render.githubusercontent.com/render/math?math=k=1">.
 The implementation is easily extended to <img src="https://render.githubusercontent.com/render/math?math=k>1">.
 The approach is applied to the above sketched MNIST dataset.

 We will perform an iterative and “progressive” training.
 In other words, to reduce the memory demands, we will break the dataset in batches as for logistic regression.
 For each instance to classify, we will compute the corresponding minimum element distance in the only batch.
 Iteration after iteration, the dataset is fully explored.
-Once identified the minimum distance element of the dataset, it is added to the data subset for the next iteration, to avoid to any loss of memory of such information.
+Once identified the minimum distance element of the dataset, it is added to the data subset for the next iteration, to avoid any loss of memory of such information.

 We will skip phases already widely discussed and later on we will dwell on the main loop only.